My daily moves begin as my feet hit the floor first thing in the morning when I get up from my tatami board and mat on the floor where I sleep.

-Cleaning, scrubbing, sweeping, mopping, dusting, vacuuming, scouring is my gym!
+Cleaning, scrubbing, sweeping, mopping, dusting, vacuuming, scouring moves are my gym!
 I think you see why.
 After an hour of that, I usually work up a sweat and I have a two for one – the movement of cleaning chores is whole body exercise, I feel good, my home is clean, and I still have the money I would have paid for those services in my bank account.
 Ditto for gardening.

 For a desk I use a portable laptop stand to hold my laptop computer or book.
 It shifts to different heights to use sitting on the floor, standing at a counter or table or squatting!
-This stand also accommodates books, notebooks for journaling, etc. When doing standing computer work I take advantage of doing my calf stretches, top of foot and bottom of the foot exercises.
+This stand also accommodates books, notebooks for journaling, etc. When doing standing computer work I take advantage of doing moves such as my calf stretches, top of foot and bottom of the foot exercises.

 I have furniture in my home – couch, easy chair, dining room table and chairs and bar stools – all for my family, friends and guests who mostly prefer furniture.
-I also have a nice soft rug, bolsters, pillows and mats for all styles of floor sitting, squatting, kneeling and yes, standing and reclining – all aligned and in comfort.
+I also have a nice soft rug, bolsters, pillows and mats for all styles of floor sitting, squatting, kneeling and yes, standing and reclining – all moves aligned and in comfort.